 Skip to Content

-Mardi Gras and Fat Tuesday mean it is time to party, don our beads and throw some too, hang with our Krewe at the Mardi Gras parade, and eat some King Cake.
+But they do mean that it’s time to party, put on our beads and throw some too, hang with our Krewe at the Mardi Gras parade, and eat some King Cake.
+Along with some Muffuletta Deviled Eggs and this Muffuletta Cheese Ball covered in Olive Salad.

 Not sure what a King Cake is?
 Here is the skinny.
 Or should I say the “Fat?”

-The King Cake is baked in the honor of the three Magi (wise men, or kings) that visited the Christ Child 12 days after Christmas on the day of Epiphany.
+Everyone bakes the cake in the honor of the three Magi (wise men, or kings) that visited the Christ Child 12 days after Christmas on the day of Epiphany.

 This starts the Mardi Gras, and King Cake eating season, and culminates with Fat Tuesday or the day before Lent (Ash Wednesday), which is 47 days before the celebration of Easter.

-The other cool things about a King Cake is that a tiny plastic baby is baked inside of it!
+How fitting as most people tend to give up sweets or desserts for Lent.
+The other cool thing about a King Cake is that a tiny plastic baby is baked inside of it!

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Read my disclosure policy here.